Urology on an International Stage

 - Provide mentoring opportunities and guidance for urologic trainees.

-- Enumerate the common pediatric urologic problems and understand the assessment and management of pediatric population.
+- Enumerate the common pediatric urologic problems and understand the assessment and management of the pediatric population.

 - Analyze recent updates in clinical practice guidelines and their implications for daily urologic practice.